• Skip to primary navigation

 Watch Video

-Moong sprouts chaat is popular Indian street food.
-This moong chaat recipe is perfect for the times when you are on a healthy diet but still want to eat spicy chaat.
+Moong sprouts Salad is popular Indian salad.
+This sprout recipe is perfect for the times when you are on a healthy diet but still want to eat spicy chaat.
 The recipe is a actually a salad but tastes like a chaat.

 Ingredients